Corpus Christi College, Oxford: Traditions

 There is also a shorter grace said after dinner, which is now only used on special occasions.

 The college traditionally keeps at least one tortoise as a living mascot, cared for by an elected 'Tortoise Keeper'.
-The 'Tortoise Fair', at which the Corpus tortoise(s) are raced against tortoises belonging to other colleges and local residents, is an annual event held to raise funds for charity.
+The 'Tortoise Fair', at which the Corpus tortoise(s) are raced against other University of Oxford tortoises belonging to other colleges and local residents, is an annual event held to raise funds for charity.
 As of 2013, the college tortoise was named 'Foxe', after the founder of the college.
+The Tortoise Fair had its 50th anniversary in 2024.

 People associated with the college

 Notable former students and fellows

 Former students of the college include the philosopher Isaiah Berlin, the writer Vikram Seth, the columnist Camilla Long, the financial commentator Martin Wolf, former Leader of the Labour Party Ed Miliband, and former Foreign Secretary David Miliband.

 Presidents

 Helen Moore, Associate Professor and Tutor in English, was elected president on 19 October 2018 for a term of two years.
 Her research focuses on mediaeval and early modern literature; most recently she has researched the reception of foreign texts in English.
 She has been a fellow at Corpus since 1996.